 When to see a vet

-- Kneading is paired with excessive vocalization, spraying, or aggression
+- Kneading is accompanied by other behavioral shifts: lethargy, appetite loss, excessive vocalization, spraying, or aggression

-- Your unspayed female cat’s kneading intensifies dramatically (could indicate heat cycle complications)
+- Your unspayed female cat’s kneading intensifies dramatically (could indicate heat cycle complications or reproductive health issues)

 The bottom line